abdur-cader/ai-meme-generator/README.md

 ## 2️⃣ Features
 - AI-Generated Captions: Generate captions based on the image using AI.
-- Custom captions: You may also enter your own preferred caption instead of using an AI-generated one; total control for ya 🤙
+- Custom captions: You may also enter your own preferred caption instead of using an AI-generated one.
 - Templates, for fun: You have the option to add your own captions on two different premade meme templates

 ## 3️⃣ Before you actually begin